top of page

 ryan davey tree.jpg

 The only way to remove a colony of honey bees living INSIDE the trunk of a tree is to cut the tree or limb down.
-If you do not plan to cut down the tree, we cannot help you.
-A hollowed out tree is not safe to cut into while standing and an established honey bee hive will not just leave a tree for a new home.
-If a beekeeper tries to lure them out by placing a box nearby the established colony, they do not understand how honey bees work and I would not have them attempt the removal.
+If you do not plan to cut the tree down or it isn't on the ground, we cannot help you.
+Placing an empty hive nearby will not entice them out.

 Who we are...